Ziggy Stardust (song): Bauhaus version

-According to AllMusic's Dave Thompson, the band were "killing some downtime" at Trident Studios in London when members Haskins and Daniel Ash began an impromptu jam of "Ziggy Stardust" as a "joking tribute" to "the artist with whom virtually every critic in the land had now compared Bauhaus."
+According to AllMusic's Dave Thompson, the band were "killing some downtime" at Trident Studios in London when members Haskins and Ash began an impromptu jam of "Ziggy Stardust" as a "joking tribute" to "the artist with whom virtually every critic in the land had now compared Bauhaus."
 Tapes were running and once they heard the track, they were "absolutely enthralled" and decided to include it during their upcoming BBC session for John Peel.
 Bauhaus subsequently recorded their version of "Ziggy Stardust" at a session in 1982.
 Their version has been categorised as gothic rock and post-punk.
 The group filmed a music video for their cover in August 1982 at the Roundhouse under Camden Market in London.
 Directed by Mick Calvert, it features the band performing a full "mock-gig" with complete backline and "riotous" fans.
 Ned Raggett of AllMusic praised Bauhaus' rendition of "Ziggy Stardust", calling it a "nuclear-strength take" on the original.

 Bauhaus' version was released as a single in October 1982 by Beggars Banquet Records in 7" and 12" format (as BEG 83 and BEG 83T, respectively).
 The B-side was a cover of English musician Brian Eno's "Third Uncle", from his 1974 album Taking Tiger Mountain (By Strategy), which was recorded at the same radio session as "Ziggy Stardust".
 The 12" single featured an original, "Party of the First Part", and a live cover of the 1967 Velvet Underground song "I'm Waiting for the Man".
 The single peaked at number 15 on the UK Singles Chart, earning the band an appearance on the television programme Top of the Pops.
 The single's success propelled their 1982 album The Sky's Gone Out to number four on the UK Albums Chart, becoming the band's biggest hit.
 This recording later appeared on the group's 1989 album Swing the Heartache: The BBC Sessions.
 Another studio take, featuring elements of Bowie's 1973 song "Cracked Actor", was released on the 2009 reissue of their 1981 album Mask.